refIekt/refIekt.github.io/docs/control-experiment-loop.md

 menubar: docs
 ---

-Reflekt builds itself as you build your application.
+Reflekt builds a database of metadata and reflections (test results) as you develop your application.
+The more you use Reflekt the more accurate the results.

 ## Terminology